btb-finance/BTBFrontendV1/README.md

 ## Description

-BTB (Better Than Before) is a cutting-edge financial platform that revolutionizes how you interact with financial markets.
+BTB Finance is a cutting-edge financial platform that revolutionizes how you interact with financial markets.
 Built with modern web technologies, it provides a seamless and intuitive user experience for all your financial needs.

 ## Features